louispool/deskpi-super6c/README.md

 Note that CM1's usb connector is on the back of the [board](https://github.com/DeskPi-Team/super6c/blob/main/assets/port_definitions.png).

 1. Install or compile [`rpiboot`](https://github.com/raspberrypi/usbboot) for your host OS.
 A windows installer is available here https://github.com/raspberrypi/usbboot/tree/master/win32.
-2. Download and Install the [Raspberry PI Imager](https://www.raspberrypi.com/software/) for your host OS.
+2. Download and install the [Raspberry PI Imager](https://www.raspberrypi.com/software/) for your host OS.
 3. Bridge the [`nRPBOOT`](https://github.com/DeskPi-Team/super6c/blob/main/assets/CM4_Jumpers.png)  jumper next to the CM you want to flash.
 4. Plug in the Micro USB cable to the USB Connector of the CM you want to flash.
 5. Apply power to the board